mesosphere-backup/dcos-gce/README.md

 File './hosts' is an ansible inventory file.
 Text wrapped by [] represents a group name and individual entries after the group name represent hosts in that group.
 The [masters] group contains node names and IP addresses for the master nodes.
 In the supplied file the host name is master0 and the ip address 10.132.0.3 is assigned to master0.
-You will have to change this for your network.
+YOU MUST CHANGE the IP address for master0 for your network.
+You can create multiple entries e.g. master1, master2 etc. Each node must have a unique IP address.

 The [agents] group has one entry.
 It specifies the names of all the agents one can have in the DC/OS cluster.
 The value specifies that agent0000 to agent9999, a total of 10,000 agents are allowed.
 This really is an artificial limit because it can easily be changed.